miaowumiaowu0212/Leetcode-Easy-R-and-Python/README.md

 # Leetcode-Easy-R-and-Python

-LeetCode easy problems related to statistics and data science (Python/R).
-This repo collects LeetCode EASY problems related to data science / statistics and provides a script to export a filtered list.
+This repo exports the full list of LeetCode EASY problems (including paid-only) and saves it as a CSV file.
+The script is written in Python and can be used as a starting point if you later want to filter by tags for data science / statistics practice.

-How to run
+## How to run

 1) Clone the repo:
    git clone https://github.com/<your-username>/Leetcode-Easy-R-and-Python.git
    cd Leetcode-Easy-R-and-Python

+2) (Recommended) Create and activate a virtual environment: python3 -m venv .venv source .venv/bin/activate python -m pip install -U pip requests

-2) Run:
+3) Run:
-   python3 fetch_leetcode_easy_ds.py
+   python fetch_leetcode_easy_ds.py

-Outputs
+## Outputs

-- leetcode_easy_ds.csv
+- leetcode_easy_all.csv
 - A printed list of problem IDs in the terminal